Marsha McGraw Olive

 The book shows that policy-makers continue to overlook city land as a force in political and economic development and this force will accelerate globally as urbanization increases and puts a premium on scarce urban land in major cities.
 For illiberal leaders, urban land is fundamental to regime stability, bringing wealth to average citizens and also to favoured elites.
 From the Gezi Park protest in Istanbul to Alexei Navalny’s exposure of corrupt property deals by Kremlin insiders, public contestation over real property rights is increasing in countries such as Turkey and Russia.
 Real property is a source of political backing but also a chink in the authoritarian armour.

-Marsha McGraw Olive is a Professorial Lecturer in the School of Advanced International Studies at Johns Hopkins University, Washington, DC.
+Marsha McGraw Olive is Adjunct Professor of European and Eurasian Studies at the Johns Hopkins University School of Advanced International Studies in Washington, DC.